loopbackio/loopback-next/packages/example-getting-started/docs/datasource.md

 }
 ```

+Create another folder called `datasources` in the `src` directory, and inside
-Inside the `src/datasources` directory create a new file called `db.datasource.ts`.
+that folder, create a new file called `db.datasource.ts`.
 This file will create
 a strongly-typed export of our datasource using the `DataSourceConstructor`,
 which we can consume in our application via injection.